KYUSHU UNIVERSITYe教員ハンドブック

 ○International Student Center

-This center provides Japanese language and Japanese studies, education for internatiounal students, operates short-term international student programs, as well as offering guidance and counseling for international syudents.
+Implements Japanese language programs, education about Japan and short term international student programs on behalf of international students, as well as offering training and advice.
 Student consultations are done by faculty members.

-There are five locations around the University, supported by staff responsible for student affairs.
-Problems, questions, consultations etc. from students are welcome, and the offices work in partnership where necessary with the Center for Health Scienses and Counseling, Office for Harassment Prevention and Counseling and International Student Center.
+Offices are located in five locations around the University, manned by staff responsible for student affairs.
+Problems, questions, consultations etc. from students are welcome, and the offices work in partnership where necessary with the Counseling and Health Center, Harassment Consultation Office and International Student Center.